 After those more basic drinks, let’s get into some of the more interesting ones.
 The boilermaker, is one of those manly drinks in the “bomb shot” or “depth charge” category of drinks.
 Fill up a pint of beer 2/3 or 3/4 of the way up, drop a shot glass of whiskey into the pint glass and proceed to chug the entire concoction without spilling a drop.
 Alternatively, it can also be ordered as a “beer and a shot of whiskey” in which the beer is a chaser to the whiskey, but why waste anyone’s time with two drinks instead of one?

 6. Irish Car Bomb

 Another famous bomb shot.
 Never order this in Ireland or an Irish bar unless you’d prefer to drink it without teeth.
-Drop a shot consisting of one half Irish cream, like Bailey’,s and one half Irish whiskey, like Jameson, into a stout of Irish whiskey, such as Guinness.
+Drop a shot consisting of one half Irish cream, like Bailey’s, and one half Irish whiskey, like Jameson, into a dry Irish stout, such as Guinness.
 Not for the faint of heart who are afraid of a little curdling.

 7. Flaming Dr. Pepper

 Skipping right over the disgusting college-boy Jägerbomb and moving onto a bomb shot that involves fire and the possibility of singeing your whiskers.
 The Flaming Dr. Pepper consists of of shot of 3 parts Amaretto and 1 part Bacardi 151 (or another high proof liquor like Everclear) which is then dropped into into a 3/4 pint of beer.
 Before dropping the shot, however, the rum floating on top is lit on fire then carefully plunked into the pint glass.
 Like the other two depth charges, it requires a quick chug.